LBS 700. Prophecy and Protest: The Prophetic Voice in American Public Discourse. (3 h)

 This course addresses how prophecy is a communicative act, and how prophetic speech has influenced American public discourse.
-Prophetic speech forms from the Hebrew Bible, traced through to American prophetic traditions such as those of the Quakers, Puritans, & Native Americans, and the use of American dissent rhetoric willl be discussed.
+Prophetic speech forms from the Hebrew Bible, traced through to American prophetic traditions such as those of the Quakers, Puritans, & Native Americans, and the use of American dissent rhetoric will be discussed.
 Readings will include primary texts from the Bible and American public discourse as well as important critical discussions of prophetism as a social and rhetorical phenomenon.

 LBS 702.
 Black Light: The Novels of Toni Morrison and Gloria Naylor.
 (3 h)